 - Cross-reference the page numbers of each piece in the document after the appropriate synopsis on the first page.

 To learn more about writer and author occupations, visit the Research Occupations tool on MySECO.
-Enter ‘writer and author’ in the search bar, click ‘More Info,’ then enter your ZIP code in the search bar to receive general and local information regarding the writer and author career path, education and certification requirements.
+Enter ‘writers and authors’ in the search bar, click ‘Search.’
+Enter your ZIP code in the search bar to receive general and local information about the writer and author career path, education and certification requirements.